tomjoht/documentation-theme-jekyll/pages/special-layouts/kb_layout.md

 ---
 {% include linkrefs.html %}

 This shows a sample layout for a knowledge base.
 Each square could link to a tag archive page.
+In this example, font icons from Font Awesome are enlarged to a large size.
+You could also add captions below each icon, and so forth.
+In a real implementation, you would probably make your own square graphics that included the text inside them.

 <div class="row">